Don't Let the Sun: Production

 The film won 'Goes to Cannes' Award in May 2024, the prize organized by Marché du Film spotlights work-in-progress projects, and guarantees a €10,000 minimum for international sales.
 It is sponsored by Sideral, a Spain-based studio.
 The film was also part of five-title selection curated by the Solothurn Film Festival, included among 35 in-progress projects spotlighted at 2024 Cannes Film Festival through Seven Goes To Showcases.
 These showcases were coordinated by the Marché du Film in collaboration with the Adelaide, Queer Screen – Mardi Gras Film Festival, Solothurn Goes to Cannes, Golden Horse Film Festival and Awards, and Tallinn Black Nights Film Festival.
 Additional presentations were made by the Hong Kong – Asia Film Financing Forum and Ventana Sur.

 Release

 Don't Let the Sun had its world premiere in the 'Filmmakers of the Present Competition' section of the 78th Locarno Film Festival on 9 August 2025, vying for the Golden Leopard – Filmmakers of the Present.
 It was also presented in the World Cinema section at the 30th Busan International Film Festival on 20 September 2025.
 It was also screened in International Perspective at the São Paulo International Film Festival on 20 October 2025.

-It will compete in Film Forward competition Competition section at the Thessaloniki International Film Festival in November 2025.
+It competed in Film Forward Competition section at the Thessaloniki International Film Festival in November 2025.

+It will also run for Audience Award in Panorama Feature Film at the Solothurn Film Festival on 24 January 2026.

 The film is slated to release in Swiss cinemas on 19 March 2026 by Filmcoopi.